heitorPB/2DPoissonSOR/run/README.md

 The corresponding code is in file @ref run/Laplace.c in this folder.

-To compile this example, copy this Laplace to src folder with name main.c, then compile and run:
+To compile this example, copy this Laplace to src folder with name "main.c", then compile and run accordnig to @ref SourceCodeCompiling and
+@ref SourceCodeRunning :

 	$ cp run/Laplace.c src/main.c
-	$ cd src
+	$ cd src/
+	$ make clean
-	$ make
+	$ make OMP=1 -j3
 	$ ./2DSOR

-Default is to run with grid size 128x128, maximum of 1000 iterations.
+Default is to run with grid size 128x128, maximum of 4200 iterations and ideal SOR parameter.

+Output is described in @ref SourceCodeOutput

-1 file will be created:
+Two files will be created:

+- cpu.sol
-- solution.sol
+- gpu.sol

-This file contains the numerical solution formated to be used with the Python script src/plotter.py:
+These files contains the numerical solution formated to be used with the Python script src/plotter.py.
+See @ref SourceCodeResults for details:

-	$ python3 plotter.py solution.sol
+	$ python3 plotter.py cpu.sol

 The result is: